Arya-space/AI-mastery/17_projects/oai_intake_assessment_tool.md

-# OAI Intake & Assessment Tool
+#  Intake & Assessment Tool

 ## What Is This Project?

-A production RAG application built for UNDP's **Office of Audit and Investigations (OAI)**.
+A production RAG application built for my internship .
 It uses AI to screen and assess misconduct complaints, replacing manual document review with structured LLM-generated reports.

 **Stack:** Python · Streamlit · Azure OpenAI · Azure AI Search · Azure Blob Storage